The Centre is open from 7:30am to 6pm (5:00pm at weekends) 363 days a year (we are closed on Christmas Day and on New Year’s Day).

 Our facilities are always being reviewed and updated.
 We take health and safety seriously.
 We have a regular maintenance contract and repairs can be effected immediately.

 We take the management of risk associated with horses, horse care and management seriously and have developed our own assessment of risks.
 Whether it be riding on the roads, leading horses to field or getting hay bales down, all have risks associated that need minimising.
-Staff should be fluent with this, and we encourage all clients, in particular livery clients to be aware.
-A hard copy of the Centre’s risk assessment is available in the office but if you want your own copy you can download it here.
+Staff should be fluent with this, and we encourage all clients, in particular, livery clients to be aware.
+A hard copy of the Centre’s risk assessment is available in the office but if you want your own copy you can download it Risk Assessment 2023.